Absolute Phrases: Definition, Structure, and Usage Guide

 Difference from Dependent and Independent Clauses

-It’s essential to distinguish absolute phrases from dependent and independent clauses:
+It’s essential to distinguish absolute phrases from dependent and independent clauses.
+For a deeper understanding of clause types, see our guides on independent clauses, dependent clauses, and compound sentences.

 Example Comparison: